-In short, dodgy rental car company behaviour does exist.
-This is in spite of people who are quick to publicly defend car hire companies through pointing out that the hirer raising a complaint is often the one in the wrong and who simply didn’t read and understand the agreement and/or contracts.
+In short, shady rental car company behaviour does exist.
+This is in spite of people who are often quick to come to the defence of car hire companies through pointing out that the hirer raising a complaint on any given public forum is the one in the wrong and who simply didn’t read and understand the agreement and/or contracts.
 From personal experience, this is certainly not always the case.

 - There was no mention that a 3.5% administration fee was to be applied on top of the total incurred cost of the hire as per the 2018 version of the Thrifty Network wide terms and conditions or in any other written legal documentation.
 In this case, the administration fee was applied on top of the DRF / excess of 4000 AUD and was not disclosed to me verbally (nor in writing).
 The additional charges on top of the DRF came to an extra 185 AUD initially.

 - Original interaction with the accounts team back in 2018 was immediately hostile, with them pointing out the 3.5% Administration fee as a line item on the initial agreement (shown below).